pingcap/docs/tidb-cloud/backup-and-restore-serverless.md

 ### Configure the backup setting

-To set the backup time, perform the following steps:
+To set the backup time for a scalable cluster, perform the following steps:

 1. Navigate to the **Backup** page of a TiDB Cloud Serverless cluster.